 The intramural program is determined by student interest.
 Any students who wish to participate should inquire in the office of athletics, fitness and wellness.
-The intramural and recreational programs are diverse and vary from 3- on-3 basketball to bowling.
-We are looking to add a track club as well as flag football in the fall semester of 2014.
+The intramural and recreational programs are diverse and vary from 3-on-3 basketball to bowling.

-The student fitness center is a brand-new, stateof the-art facility containing cardiovascular equipment, free weights and Nautilus equipment.
+The student fitness center is a brand new stateof-the-art facility containing cardiovascular equipment, free weights and Nautilus equipment.